danny0838/webscrapbook/test/README.md

 4. Install `WebScrapBook Test Suite` extension in this directory (as a temporary extension).

+5. Configure WebScrapBook options:
+   * Make sure backend server URL matches the configured `backend_port`.

-5. Click on the browser action of the test suite extension.
+6. Click on the browser action of the test suite extension.
 A tab will be opened and the test will start automatically.
 Alternatively, right-click on the browser action for subgroup tests.

 ### Notes